weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 Here is an example of a query where:
 * we run a vector search (with `nearText`) => to find artciles articles about "Italian food"
-* then we ask the generator module => to describe the results as a Facebook ad.
+* then we ask the generator module => to describe each result as a Facebook ad.
   * note the inclusion of `{content}`, which indicates which propery contains the relevant content.

 import OpenAISingleResult from '/_includes/code/generative.openai.singleresult.mdx';